 5. Write Up A Rough Plan Equals A Workable Weekly Routine

-You will be on track for calmer and more organised weeks when you know what your daily tasks and weekly tasks.
-Also what meals you will be preparing and most importantly, when it will all happen.
+You will be on track for calmer and more organized weeks when you know what your daily tasks and weekly tasks are.

 Also remember to give yourself plenty of encouragement when implementing a new daily or weekly routine!!
 It takes time to implement new ways of doing things.

-If you have tried something like this already and life still feels chaotic and messy, consider whether the amount of stuff you have is thwarting your attempts to have an organised home.
+If you have tried something like this already and life still feels chaotic and messy, consider whether the amount of stuff you have is thwarting your attempts to have an organized home.